-The infusion should be completed within a maximum of 2 hours after withdrawing Aspaveli from the vial, or a new syringe should be prepared, using a new vial of Aspaveli.
+The infusion should be completed within a maximum of 2 hours after withdrawing Aspaveli from the vial, or a new syringe should be prepared.
 If a new syringe needs to be prepared because it has been more than 2 hours, contact your doctor or nurse, or homecare provider, to let them know.